Hey đź‘‹. I’m Matt.

 • The product, program, and content teams behind Red Hat’s digital communities, including Opensource.com

-• Leading the vision for product owners and DevRel in part of Intel managing open source projects, including Snap
+• Leading the vision for product and DevRel in part of Intel managing open source projects, including Snap

 Communities I’m a part of: